String topology of finite groups of Lie type: Abstract

 \section{Abstract}

 We show that the mod $\ell$ cohomology of any finite group of Lie type in characteristic $p \neq \ell$ admits the structure of a module over the mod $\ell$ cohomology of the free loop space of the classifying space $BG$ of the corresponding compact Lie group $G$, via ring and module structures constructed from string topology, \`a la Chas--Sullivan.
-If a certain fundamental class in the homology of the finite group of Lie type is nontrivial, then this module structure becomes free of rank one, and provides a structured isomorphism between the two cohomology rings equipped with the cup product, up to a filtration.

-We verify the nontriviality of the fundamental class in a range of cases, including all simply connected untwisted classical groups over $\F_q$, with $q$ congruent to $1$ mod $\ell$.
-We also show how to deal with twistings and get rid of the congruence condition by replacing $BG$ by a certain $\ell$--compact fixed point group depending on the order of $q$ mod $\ell$, without changing the finite group.
-With this modification, we know of no examples where the fundamental class is trivial, raising the possibility of a general structural answer to an open question of Tezuka, who speculated about the existence of an isomorphism between the two cohomology rings.
+If a certain class in the homology of the finite group of Lie type, arising from the fundamental class of $G$, is nontrivial, then this module structure is free of rank one, providing a highly structured isomorphism between the two cohomologies.
+We verify the nontriviality of the class in a range of cases, including all simply connected untwisted classical groups over $\F_q$, with $q$ congruent to $1$ mod $\ell$.
+We also show how to deal with twistings and avoid the congruence condition by replacing $BG$ by a certain $\ell$--compact fixed point group depending on the order of $q$ mod $\ell$, without changing the finite group.
+With this modification, we know of no examples where the class is trivial, raising the possibility of a general structural answer to an open question of Tezuka, who speculated about the existence of an isomorphism between the two cohomology rings.